Can You Hear Me? (Doctors): Plot

-Jimmi Clay (Adrian Lewis Morgan) calls Kira Hyde on video chat for a counselling session, while Ruhma Carter (Bharti Patel) chats with son Shak Hanif (Sunjay Midda) online.
-Ruhma then catches up with Bear Sylvester (Dex Lee), Daniel Granger (Matthew Chambers), and Emma Reid (Dido Miles) about events at The Mill Health Centre and St Phils Hospital due to the COVID-19 pandemic.
+Jimmi Clay (Adrian Lewis Morgan) calls Kira Hyde (Caoimhe Farren) on video chat for a counselling session, while Ruhma Carter (Bharti Patel) chats with son Shak Hanif (Sunjay Midda) online.
+Ruhma then catches up with Bear Sylvester (Dex Lee), Daniel Granger (Matthew Chambers), and Emma Reid (Dido Miles) about events at The Mill Health Centre and St. Phils Hospital due to the COVID-19 pandemic.
 Ruhma tells Emma about her illness symptoms, and Emma suspects it could be COVID-19.
 Zara Carmichael (Elisabeth Dermot Walsh) confides in Emma about the anxiety she is feeling due to the pandemic, as does Karen Hollins (Jan Pearson).

 Ruhma calls Daniel, where she displays further symptoms of coronavirus, and she is later admitted to hospital.
 Valerie Pitman (Sarah Moyle) lip-syncs to music to cheer Al Haskey (Ian Midlane) up.
 Karen talks to daughter Imogen (Charlie Clemmow), where Imogen reveals that she has lost her job, and has been unemployed for three weeks.
 Rob Hollins (Chris Walker) reveals that domestic violence rates in Letherbridge are up, while Shak worries about the fate of Ruhma.
 All of the team join a zoom call to celebrate Ruhma surviving coronavirus, and Al hosts a quiz for them.